-These aren’t that difficult to find, but they will take a little bit of time and effort.
+These aren’t that difficult to find, but they will take a little of time and effort.

 Just start searching Google for “construction companies [your city]” and poke around their websites.

-If the company looks like a good source of potential leads in the future, but you can’t find a planroom, consider emailing them to see if they have one on a hidden page.
+If the company looks like a good source of potential leads, but you can’t find a planroom, consider emailing them to see if they have one on a hidden page.

-- This list of websites is only useful if you check for updates on a regular basis (at least every 2 or 3 weeks – more is better).
+- This list of websites is only useful if you check for updates regularly (at least every 2 or 3 weeks – more is better).
 So make a schedule and stick to it.
-Checking your list for any new leads doesn’t take long once it’s in place
+Checking your list for any new leads doesn’t take long once it’s in place.

 Lead source #2 – Social media (Twitter, Facebook, and LinkedIn)